 The AER submission proposed that the disclosure of basic generator information by NSPs be made mandatory.
-The AER notes that "a mandatory requirement on NSPs to publish the details of connection applications will be unlikely to have an adverse impact on the market".
+The AER notes that "a mandatory requirement on NSPs to publish the details of connection applications would be unlikely to have an adverse impact on the market".

-The Commission considers that the relevant basic information is already published and available for prospective generators in both AEMO's Statement of Opportunities (SOO) and NSP's Annual Planning Reports.
-The information is published in the context of AEMO and NSP's compliance with more general obligations to publish generating capabilities of existing generating units and generating units for which formal commitments have been made for construction or installation under clause 3.13.3(q)(2), or any updates to this information under clause 3.13.3(r) with respect to AEMO.
-And planning proposals for future connection points in respect of NSPs under clause 5.6.2A(b)(2).
+The Commission considered that the relevant basic information is already published and available for prospective generators in both AEMO's ESOO and NSP's Annual Planning Reports.
+Therefore, a mandatory requirement on NSPs to publish basic information would not improve outcomes.

+The information sought to be published by Grid Australia is published in the context of AEMO and NSP's compliance with more general obligations to publish generating capabilities.
+With respect to AEMO, this includes the capabilities of existing generating units and generating units for which formal commitments have been made for construction or installation under clause 3.13.3(q)(2), or any updates to this information under clause 3.13.3(r).
+Planning proposals for future connection points in respect of NSPs are outlined under clause 5.6.2A(b)(2) of the Rules.
 An obligation on NSPs to publish the information is not necessary.
-Basic generator information of the type proposed by Grid Australia in its Rule change proposal is already published in both these annual reports.
-For this reason, we consider that imposing a regulatory obligations is unlikely to promote the efficient operation and use of NSP resources for the long term interests of consumers of electricity with respect to the reliability, safety and security of the national electricity system.
-Therefore, we do not consider a mandatory obligation to publish basic generator information is likely to contribute to the achievement of the NEO.
+Basic generator information of the type proposed by Grid Australia in its Rule change proposal is already published in both AEMO's and NSPs annual reports.
+Given the information is already widely available, the Commission considered that imposing a regulatory obligation was unlikely to promote the efficient operation and use of NSP resources for the long term interests of consumers of electricity with respect to the reliability, safety and security of the national electricity system.
+Therefore, the Commission did not consider a mandatory obligation to publish basic generator information was likely to contribute to the achievement of the NEO.